playfulprogramming/playfulprogramming/content/blog/object-mutation/index.md

 }
 ---

 Recently, we rewrote [our community blog for "Unicorn Utterances"](https://unicorn-utterances.com) to use [Astro, a static site generator framework](https://astro.build).
-One of the fan-favorite features of the site is it's dark mode toggle, which enables dark mode purists to gloat over the light mode plebians (like myself).
+One of the fan-favorite features of the site is its dark mode toggle, which enables dark mode purists to gloat over the light mode plebians (like myself).

 <video src="./theme_toggle.mp4" title="Toggling the dark mode theme on the Unicorn Utterances site"></video>

 > For real though, support light mode in your sites and make them the default setting - [it's a major accessibility concern](https://www.vice.com/en/article/ywyqxw/apple-dark-mode-eye-strain-battery-life).

 In the migration, I wrote some code to trigger a dark mode toggle:

 ```javascript
 // ...